softwaredoug/managed-stats/README.md

 ### Acquiring the statistics

+In a testing scenario, you're downloading stats from a "true" source of the statistics.
+Like a production Solr instance.

 Assuming you have a production Solr instance, and you want to recreate BM25 scoring on a local instance, you can use the following to gather stats on certain terms

 1. Use the [terms component](https://solr.apache.org/guide/solr/latest/query-guide/terms-component.html)